-Individual partners are committed to working collectively through the REP to develop a delivery plan, which will see a small number of focussed, high-level actions identified for each of the priorities within the strategy's six key themes - following a 'golden thread' approach that makes clear what activities will make the biggest contributions to getting us to where we want to be.
+Individual partners are committed to working collectively through the REP to develop a delivery plan, which will see a small number of focussed, high-level, collaborative actions identified for each of the strategy's six key themes - adding value to and complementing the many existing efforts underway across the region.

-The delivery plan will also set out a number of performance targets linked to the vision at the heart of the strategy, and key indicators through which progress towards these targets can be measured from a clear baseline position.
-Reflecting the breadth and ambition of the strategy, the approach to measuring success will need to embrace new and wider measures, going beyond traditional economic measures to capture impacts against social and environmental ambitions.
+The delivery plan will also set out a number of long-term outcomes linked to the vision at the heart of the strategy, and key indicators through which progress towards these outcomes can be measured from a clear baseline position.
+Reflecting the breadth and ambition of the RES, the approach to measuring success will embrace new and wider measures, going beyond traditional economic measures to capture impacts against social and environmental ambitions.
 There will be a clear focus on measuring what matters most to the South.